TS-19: Themes and cultural references

 The character progression of Shane is a focal point in "TS-19".
 After facing constant rejection from Lori through much of the previous three episodes, he has become more agitated and impatient with her.
 According to Kirkman, it was important to integrate dimension to the character so that viewers "can see later in the episode, when [Shane] is losing it and actually getting somewhat violent with Lori, the transition he's gone through and how this world has changed him from being a loving, easygoing guy into this guy who is slowly devolving into a bit of a maniac."

-The show features various references relating to music, media, film, and other pop cultural phenomenon.
+The show features various references relating to music, media, film, and other pop cultural phenomena.
 Character Dr. Edwin Jenner was modeled after the English physician Edward Jenner, a pioneer in the eradication of smallpox.
 The episode title is an acronym for Test Subject 19, a patient that was examined by Jenner for clinical research.
 As "TS-19" comes to a close, one can hear the song "Tomorrow Is a Long Time" (1971) by American singer-songwriter Bob Dylan play in the background.
 The Washington Post's Liz Kelly suggested that it could have referred to the seemingly long hiatus that proceeded after the season finale.
 Jenner later reveals to the group that the symptoms of the walker virus are evocative to that of meningitis.
 As Rick desperately tries to break out of a nearly incinerating Centers for Disease Control and Prevention building, Carol hands him a grenade, which was the same grenade that Rick had found in a tank in the series premiere, "Days Gone Bye".
 The opening and concluding scenes of "TS-19" are reminiscent of the American television series Lost.